d-flood/peasy-jobs/README.md

 When a job is called by the main Django application, a `PeasyJobQueue` object is created and added to the database.
 You can query this object both to track whether a background job was successful _and_ to manually add status updates to it (progress percentage, for example).

 Peasy will update the status of the job on the edges of its work, i.e., the beginning and ending of the job.
 This includes whether the job succeeded, failed, or was cancelled.
-However, you can use `PeasyJobQueue.extra` to store an arbitrary dictionary for updating the job status throughout a background task.
+However, you can use `PeasyJobQueue.status_msg` and `PeasyJobQueue.extra` to store a string and arbitrary dictionary (respectively) for updating the job status throughout a background task.

 Peasy will conveniently inject the `PeasyJobQueue` `pk` as an argument to your job function _if_ you add `job_pk` as an argument (and obviously, don't supply a value for it yourself from the calling code).